scalameta/metals/docs/editors/decoration-protocol.md

 ### Decoration

-A "decoration" represents non-editable code that is display in the text editor alongside editable code.
+A "decoration" represents non-editable code that is displayed in the text editor alongside editable code.
 The GIF below demonstrates an example of green decorations that are formatted as comments, which contain the evaluated code.